Chart Color Schemes

 Population

-Population growth drivers in Maclean - Yamba - Iluka are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Maclean - Yamba - Iluka are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a 2021 base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of national regional areas, with the area expected to expand by 2,131 persons to 2041 based on the latest population numbers, recording a gain of 5.0% in total over the 17 years.
+Future population trends suggest an increase just below the national regional median, with the area expected to expand by 2,131 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 4.8% in total over the 17 years.

 Frequently Asked Questions - Population